anuragraj/PgxSAVy/README.md

 </div>

 # PgxSAVy
 PgxSAVy is a tool for quality control and annotation of variant peptides identified in proteogenomics.
 It has demonstrated excellent performance across a wide range of datasets.
 PgxSAVy is suitable for rescoring variant proteogenomics search results as well as evaluating the quality of variant peptides identified in proteogenomics.
-PgxSAVy is available as a standalone tool, providing convenience and accessibility.
+PgxSAVy is available as a stand-alone tool, providing convenience and accessibility.

 ## Features
 PgxSAVy offers quality checks specifically designed for proteogenomics searches, ensuring accurate and reliable results.
-The tool includes match quality checks to validate the quality and reliability of the identified variant peptides.
+The tool includes match quality checks to assess the quality and reliability of the identified variant peptides.
 It also performs isobaric checks, comparing variant peptides with other amino acids to identify potential similarities or discrepancies and using positional variant decoys to assess and validate the positional accuracy of identified variant peptides.
+The following feature checks are used for calculating the qulaity scores of variant peptides:
 - ### SAV quality checks from proteogenomics searches
 - ### Match quality checks
 - ### Global search parameters (like Search engine counts , if multiple search tools used) and number of sibling PSMs